-Cooking for vegetarians is always a mini struggle for me.
-But it’s always less fuss than I think it’ll be, and the end results are always more satisfying than I fear.
+Cooking for vegetarians is always less fuss and more fun than I think it’ll be, and the end results are always more satisfying than I fear.
 This mushroom curry is a prime example.
 Mushroom cooked in this way, becomes dense and meaty and absolutely supertasty to boot.
 This was a star curry from start to finish – one of the tastiest in a while!
 And no meat!
 Who knew!!?

 1 tablespoon ghee